ysdn2019/Graduates-List/graduates/alessya-bagetta.md

 ---
 path: /work/Memoir-Cookbook
 graduate: Alessya Baggetta
-mainimg: /assets/work/baggetta_alessya_project1_web_main.jpg
+cover: /assets/work/baggetta_alessya_project1_web_main.jpg
-thumbnailimg: /assets/work/baggetta_alessya_project1_web_thumbnail.jpg
+thumbnail: /assets/work/baggetta_alessya_project1_web_thumbnail.jpg
 title: Memoir/Cookbook
 groupmembers:
-fields: Book Design, Editorial, Print
+category: Book Design, Editorial, Print
 mediumdimensions: Magazine, 7.5" x 9"
 description: "Vieni a Mangiare - How Not to be a Mangiacake - nonna" is a memoir and Cookbook based upon a variety of elderly Italian Immigrants.
 This book is a compilation of interviews and recipes from Italian Immigrants spreading their love and passion of the Italian culture.
 digitallink: